EHMA 2020 SPEAKERS INCLUDE:

 Sabrina Montante was appointed Senior Advisor for EU Affairs of the leading technical-scientific body of the Italian National Health Service, Istituto Superiore di Sanità in April 2016.
 She is a Brussels based senior professional working in the EU Public Health policy field and EU Policies, Strategies and Funding on Health research and innovation She has worked in International and EU organizations, research entities, national and regional offices so far and has more than ten years experience in public policy, multi level governance and programme management.
 She is currently member of the coordinating team of the project TO REACH funded by the European Commission and whose objective is to advance both the current knowledge and the Member states cooperation on health systems and health services research.
 Sabrina earned a Master of Laws degree from University of Bologna and a Project and Programme Management Graduate degree from Boston University.
 She is currently enrolled in a Public Health Programme at the London School of Hygiene and Tropical Medicine.

-As a WHO Young Professional, Sarah is working on several research projects contrasting the American and European responses to COVID-19.
+Sarah Rozenblum is a French PhD Student in Health Management and Policy at the University of Michigan.
+She is working on several research projects contrasting the American and European responses to COVID-19.
 She is also investigating health information technology (HiT) politics and medical devices regulation in Europe and in the US.
 She is especially interested in the use of public health agencies and expertise as well as the production of health norms in times of crisis.
-She will pursue a Joint PhD with the Political Science Department.

 Scott L. Greer